openshift-online/ocm-support-cli/README.md

 #### Patching organization

 Use the `organization` subcommand to patch an organization by passing the ID.
 Pass the JSON body for the patch request in terminal using `echo '{<PATCH_BODY>}' | ` before the actual command.
 By default, the dry run flag will be enabled.
-Pass `dryRun=false` flag to actually remove the resource.
+Pass `dryRun=false` flag to actually patch the resource.

 The following flags are available for `patch organizations`: